 The key cutting and programming didn’t take long at all; Kirk from Top Tech Locksmith was able to do it all in less than 30 minutes.
 I walked out with this replacement aftermarket key, which although does feel slightly lower quality than my original Porsche key, was definitely worth getting considering my other options that would cost me a lot more money.

 I hope these options that I’ve laid out have helped you with your decision as I know it can be disappointing to find out how much and how difficult it is to get a replacement key for your Porsche 911 996.
-At least there are some options out there and you just need to pick your poison.
+At least there are some options out there besides going straight to the dealership, but you just need to pick your poison.
 I am happy with my slightly less expensive replacement key and can rest easy knowing that I have the extra one in case anything happens to my original.